saltconf/salt35/presenter/index.md

 ## Proceedings

 The [proceedings](https://journals.linguisticsociety.org/proceedings/index.php/SALT/issue/archive) of SALT are published by the [LSA](https://www.linguisticsociety.org/).
 All presenters at SALT35 may publish in the proceedings.
-An email will be sent to authors by the editors in June, but some preliminary information is below.

-The page limit is 18 pages for talks and posters, 24 pages for invited speakers, both limits excluding references.
-The proceedings submission deadline is August 15, 2025.
+For details regarding the proceedings, please contact  <span style="font-family: monospace">[salt-mailbox@cornell.edu](mailto:salt-mailbox@cornell.edu)</span>